buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcOpeningElement.md

 ![recess](../../../../figures/ifcopeningelement_recess-layout1.png "Figure RECESS &mdash; Opening with recess extrusion")

-> NOTE  The local placement directions for the IfcOpeningElement in Figure FULLEXTRUSION and Figure RECESS are only given as an example, other directions are valid as well.
+> NOTE  The local placement directions for the _IfcOpeningElement_ in Figure FULLEXTRUSION and Figure RECESS are only given as an example; other directions are valid as well.

-> NOTE  Rectangles are now defined centrally, so the placement location has to be set to IfcCartesianPoint(XDim/2,YDim/2)
+> NOTE  Rectangles are now defined centrally, so the placement location has to be set to _IfcCartesianPoint_(XDim/2,YDim/2)

 **Parallel Swept Solid Representation Type**